P-wig/Guild-Logger/README.md

 - [ ] Build admin dashboard features:
   - [✅] Create a tabbed interface with a sub-tab for each database table (`users`, `events`, `event_attendees`, `former_users`)
   - [✅] For each table, display all rows in a scrollable menu/list UI
-  - [ ] For each row, add an "Edit" button that opens a form or modal for editing that row’s data
+  - [✅] For each row, add an "Edit" button that opens a form or modal for editing that row’s data
-  - [ ] On save, update the row in the database and refresh the UI
+  - [✅] On save, update the row in the database and refresh the UI
-  - [ ] Add "Add New" and "Delete" buttons for CRUD operations as needed
+  - [✅] Add "Add New" and "Delete" buttons for CRUD operations as needed
-  - [ ] Ensure all changes are reflected in the database in real time
+  - [✅] Ensure all changes are reflected in the database in real time
   - [ ] Secure all endpoints with server-side authentication and authorization
+  - [ ] Display Discord usernames and profile pictures for users (using bot cache)
+  - [ ] Add debug logging for API endpoints to aid troubleshooting
+  - [ ] Validate Discord user/guild IDs before making bot cache lookups
 - [✅] Implement Discord OAuth2 login for authentication
 - [✅] Restrict dashboard access to approved Discord users (admin/mods)
 - [ ] Apply consistent styling using CSS components